GordianDotNet/VSMonoDebugger/README.md

 # Known Issues

-- [ ] Powershell scripts under Windows currently not supported with VSMonoDebugger2022
+- [ ] Debug scripts doesn't support cancellation.
+Powershell scripts with ""Redirect Output on"" doesn't stop.
-**Windows debugging not supported!**

 - [ ] Support prerequisite Microsoft.VisualStudio.Component.MonoDebugger without copying the dlls (Makes problems with Xamarin's debugger)
 **If you are using Xamarin and debugging fails, please disable VSMonoDebugger!**